LittleBigPlanet 3 (PlayStation 3)

 No Image Available

 |Saddle||A variant of the Controlinator that can be placed on Sackbots, allowing Sackboy to ride and take control of them.
-Is has unique animations for Sackboy, and a tweak that kills the rider when the creature being ridden dies.||While it's functionality is still present, the model it's trying to load no longer exists, so attempting to mount a Saddle without a valid model crashes the game.
+It has unique animations for Sackboy, and a tweak that kills the rider when the creature being ridden dies.||While its functionality is still present, the model it's trying to load no longer exists, so attempting to mount a Saddle without a valid model crashes the game.
 Hacking the game to tell it to use a different model fixes the crash, allowing it to be mounted without issues.|

 While not an official piece of logic, this custom microchip was used by the developers in levels to adjust the depth of layers that an object was in.

 The .cha files in gamedata/lbp3/common/skeletons contain a parameter labelled BrainBehaviour, which governs how characters interact with Unprotected Creature Brains.
 The properties of this parameter are documented in any .cha files that have it.

 # 1 - kill only (no bounce), 2 - bounce only (no kill), 3 - kill & bounce off

 It's worth noting that if a .cha file doesn't have the BrainBehaviour parameter, it simply defaults to function 3 (kill & bounce off).
 Function 2 (bounce only (no kill)) isn't used, since every character in the game either defaults to function 3 if they don't have the BrainBehaviour parameter in their .cha file or they set it to 3 if they do have it.
 The sole exception being troll_giant.cha, which has it set to 1 (kill only (no bounce)).

 There are a handful of sound effects labelled dwarf_brain_bounce that play when BrainBehaviour is set to 2, suggesting that this functionality was planned for Small Toggle.